omics-datascience/BioAPI/DEPLOYING.md

     - For Gene nomenclature ([HUGO Gene Nomenclature Committee](https://www.genenames.org/)) use "databases/hgnc" directory and the *hgnc2mongodb.sh* file.
     - For Gene expression ([Genotype-Tissue Expression (GTEx)](https://gtexportal.org/home/)) use "databases/gtex" directory and the *gtex2mongodb.sh*.
     - For Gene information ([Ensembl (Biomart tool)](https://www.ensembl.org/biomart/martview/)) use "databases/ensembl_gene" directory and the *ensembl_gene2mongodb.sh* file.
+    - For Oncokb Drug information, it is necessary that you download the dataset from Therapeutic, Diagnostic and Prognostic datasets of Actionable Genes from its [official site](https://www.oncokb.org/actionableGenes) and place it within the directory "databases/oncokb" with the Name "oncokb_biomarker_drug_associations.tsv".
+Then use the same directory as before and the script oncokb2mongodb.sh to load.
 3. Run bash files.
     `./<file.sh>`
     where file.sh can be *cpdb2mongodb.sh*, *hgnc2mongodb.sh*, *gtex2mongodb.sh*, or *ensembl_gene2mongodb.sh*, as appropriate.